Celebrating research excellence by junior academics

 The ALRA ECR Article/Chapter Award category recognises the contribution of early career academics in producing a discrete research output – whether journal article or book chapter.
 The objective of this prize is to recognise research excellence in the publication of journal articles or book chapters which make an outstanding contribution to the legal field.

-The recipient of the ALRA ECR Article/Chapter Award will receive a $1000 prize and an award certificate.
-The inaugural 2020 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’) to be held in Sydney 1‑4 July 2020.
+The recipient of the ALRA ECR Article/Chapter Award will receive a $1000 prize (to be shared between multiple applicants if there is more than one author) and an award certificate.
+The 2023 Awards will be awarded at the annual conference of the Australasian Law Academics Association (‘AALA’).

 - The applicant must be an academic staff member at a CALD member law school (or equivalent) where that staff member is employed at least 0.4 FTE at the time of the application (“employment requirement”).
 Alternatively, the applicant may be a Higher Degree by Research student at a CALD member law school (or equivalent).

-- The applicant must be an early career research (“ECR requirement”).
+- The applicant must have been an early career researcher at the time of the publication (“ECR requirement”).
 Generally, an applicant will be eligible to apply where that application is made within five years of the conferral date of their PhD or equivalent research higher degree.
-An applicant will also be considered an early career research where they are currently undertaking a research higher degree, provided they have not been employed as an academic for more than 10 years.
+An applicant will also be considered an early career researcher where they are currently undertaking a research higher degree, provided they have not been employed as an academic for more than 10 years.

-- The assessment of eligibility will be guided the ARC eligible career interruption policy.
+- The assessment of eligibility will be guided by the ARC eligible career interruption policy.

 - For co-authored works, at least 50% of all authors must be eligible in accordance with employment requirement, and all applicants must meet the ECR requirement.

-- The article or chapter must satisfy the HERDC definition of research (eg, book chapters are eligible if they satisfy the HERDC requirement).
+- The article or chapter must satisfy the HERDC definition of research and experimental development (eg, book chapters are eligible if they satisfy the HERDC requirement).

 - Each publication can be nominated only once.